martiluca/martiluca.github.io/_posts/2024-06-10-formatting-and-styling-your-thesis.md

     	This post will refer mainly to how to do all these things using my template (<a href="https://github.com/martiluca/SciThesis">SciThesis</a>).
     </p>
     <p>
-    	You can still follow along and implement them in your LaTeX document.
+    	You can still follow along and use this for your LaTeX document.
 Keep in mind that all these things will probably be more complicated to implement if you are using another template.
     </p>
 </div>